-

 These violations include:

-If you’re convicted a second time of any of these violations, you’ll lose your driving privileges for 60 days.
-A third conviction takes your privileges away for 120 days.
+If you receive a 2nd conviction of any of these violations, you'll lose your driving privileges for 60 days within 3 years.
+A 3rd conviction takes your privileges away for 120 days.

 CDL Disqualifications

-CDL drivers convicted of either of the following can lose their CDLs for 180 days to one year:
+CDL drivers convicted of either of the following can lose their CDLs for 180 days to 3 years:

-- A driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers.
+• A driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more.

 Refer to the FMCSA and the Georgia Commercial Driver’s Manual for more detailed information.